 Before reading further, better be warned that this article contains hordes of spoilers, so proceed at your own risk!

-In less than a month after “Bird Box” was released, it easily became the talk of the town for all the right reasons – it’s gaining outrageous and rave reviews among viewers even with a simple plot.
-It has also launched loads of memes and even sprouted a challenge where people blindfold themselves then roam around places, which is pretty much unsafe that is why Netflix, the streaming service brought us the post-apocalyptic thriller, with a warning for the faint-hearted.
+In less than a month after “Bird Box” was released, it easily became the talk of the town for all the right reasons – it gained outrageous and rave reviews among viewers even with a simple plot.
+It also launched loads of memes and even sprouted a challenge where people blindfold themselves and then roam around places, which is pretty much unsafe.
+That was why Netflix, the streaming service brought us the post-apocalyptic thriller, with a warning for the faint-hearted.

 One look at your social media accounts and you’ll see just how the Sandra Bullock-led film became massive, and it’s not a surprise – just look at the figures released saying there were 45 million people who watched the film in its first week, making it the most-viewed Netflix original ever.
 With all these, you’ve basically known everything about “Bird Box,” or so you’ve thought.
 Here are facts you may not know about the scary film that are definitely worth knowing:

 Like most films nowadays, “Bird Box” was actually based on a novel with the same title, written by Josh Malerman that revolves around a mom who does everything she can to protect her kids against monsters that when seen, can cause people to take their own lives.
 It was released in 2014, and interestingly, “A Quiet Place,” which is heavily compared with the 2018 Netflix movie, wasn’t even in the horizon, so naysayers should definitely look into the timetable.